adafruit/Adafruit_Python_BME280/README.md

 ## Usage

-To read a single set of data points from the BME, run the following command from this folder:
+To read a single set of data points from the BME, connect your Pi or Pi2 to the BME280 breakout using I2C (connect SCL0/1 to the SCK pin and SCL0/1 to the SDI pin), and run the following command from this folder:

 ```
 python Adafruit_BME280_Example.py